preames/public-notes/llvm-riscv-status.rst

 LLD - Linker Optimization and Relaxation
 ========================================

-LLD does not currently implement either linker optimization (substituting one code sequence for a smaller/faster one when resolving relocations) or relaxation (shrinking code size exploiting smaller sequences found via optimization.)
-Note that this is different from the functional issue described above, though the infrastructure to fix may end up being the same.
+Up until recently, LLD did not implement either linker optimization (substituting one code sequence for a smaller/faster one when resolving relocations) or relaxation (shrinking code size exploiting smaller sequences found via optimization.)
+However, the infrastructure to do so is now in tree, and `D127611 <https://reviews.llvm.org/D127611>`_ included support for call relaxation for both PC relative and absolute addresses.
+This covered cases where target address was initially a 32 bit immediate or 32 bit relative.

+Cases known to be missing today:

+* Branch relaxation with 32 bit immediate or PC relative.
+* GP relative addressing.
+(Unclear status?)
+* Relaxation of 64 bit immediate or 64 bit relative offset cases.
+Likely requires specification of Large code model.

 Fixed Length Loop Vectorization
 ===============================